karlpokus/passwordless-auth/README.md

 # passwordless-auth
+Login with only your e-mail.
 A prototype implementation.
-Login without a password.
 Trade transient loginToken for persistant accessToken.

+# Requirements
+- [x] log in without a password
+- [x] stay logged in via persistant token on page reloads
+- [ ] user reply to e-mail if login does not work

 ### loginToken
 - expires in [n] min